Khushiimaheshwari/Matches/README.md

 # 🏀 SportsOrca Assignment

 This project fetches and displays upcoming **Basketball (NBA)** matches using the [BallDon'tLie API](https://www.balldontlie.io/).
-It includes both a frontend and backend built with the MERN stack.
+It includes both a frontend and backend.

 ---